team-thunderfoot/reveal-content/README.md

 • `animationOptions`: (Object or Array): Animation options.
 If the type is 'fromTo', this should be an array of two objects defining the initial and final states.
 Otherwise, it's a single object defining the animation properties.
 Default: { autoAlpha: 0, y: 30, duration: 0.75, ease: "power2.out" }.

 • `intitialTrigger` (String): The trigger point for the animation to start when the element enters the viewport.
 Default: "top 80%".

 • `markers` (Boolean): Whether to display markers for ScrollTrigger.
 Default: false.

+• `pinnedContainer` (Element / String): It is used when having pinned elements inside another pinned element.
+It is not necessary to set it if it is not the mentioned use case.
+It is necessary for example, when we use horizontal scroll in the same page.

 • `type` (String): Animation type.
 Can be 'from', 'to', or 'fromTo'.
 Default: "from".